How to Grow, Care and Propagate Reed Palm (Chamaedorea seifrizii)

 Carefully cut the offshoot from the mother Reed Palm.
 Ensure the offshoot has adequate roots before seperating it from the mother.

-Allow the new Reed Palm to be well established before transplanting after which you can begin routine care.
+Allow the new palm to be well established before transplanting after which you can begin routine care.

 How to propagate Reed Palm by plant division